 For example, one of my clients has a weekend tradition with her two young sons that involves getting a dozen donuts from a local shop to bring back home to the family as a Sunday morning breakfast.
 Instead of foregoing the tradition completely, it might be more realistic to purchase fewer donuts (for each person to only have one) and serve them up alongside a protein-rich breakfast, such as a veggie and cheese omelet.

-This approach will not only have more staying power, but will naturally portion-control the donut intake and get rid of any leftovers that might be tempting come Monday morning.
+These steps would naturally portion-control the donut intake and get rid of any leftovers that might be tempting come Monday morning.